 To activate the daily agenda email, go to Settings, find the name of the calendar you want emails about, and in the General Notifications tab select the drop down menu for Daily Agenda.
 Click Email.

-This is such a less known feature that it’s a shame.
+This is such a little-known feature that it’s a shame.

-After you’ve tapped Ok Google icon, say out ‘create event’ and google will then ask questions regarding the data to be filled in the event fields.
-For this feature to work make sure that you’ve first enabled Chrome on your desktop PCs.
+After you’ve tapped OK Google icon, say “create event”.
+Google will then ask questions regarding the data to be filled in the event fields.
+This will also work on Chromebooks.

-8. Customized Calendars For Different Roles of Life
+8. Customized Google Calendars For Different Roles of Life

 With too many things happening, the main calendar – the one with your name under “My calendars” – can get too dense and chaotic.
 In such a case, create separate calendars for each purpose you’re following (work, personal, specific projects, etc.) to keep track of all the events without getting any lost in a maze of equal significance tasks.
 Organize your events into shareable sub-calendars nested under My calendars.